Evers announces new contract tracing map to launch next week

-Gov. Tony Evers announced the launch of WI Exposure Notification, a new mobile app to assist in notifying contacts, allowing close contacts of those with a positive test to take quicker action will go live for Wisconsinites next week.
+Gov. Tony Evers announced the launch of WI Exposure Notification, a mobile app to assist in notifying contacts, allowing close contacts of those with a positive test to take quicker action.
 The voluntary app uses Bluetooth technology and is available for download in the Google Play store, while iPhone users can turn the app on in their phone’s settings.
 WI Exposure Notification complements the state’s and partner agencies’ efforts in contact tracing.

 “The more people who use the app, the more effective it will be, just like the public health measures we’ve been talking about throughout this pandemic.” said Wisconsin Department of Health Services (DHS) Secretary-designee Andrea Palm.
 “Stay home, wash your hands, wear a mask, physically distance, and use the WI Exposure Notification app.”